 I’m a big fan of animation, whether it’s stop-motion, 3D or 2D animation, I’m all for it… except for when they’re musicals.
 Usually, I’m not the biggest fan of the songs, I find that the build-up to these songs isn’t particularly great and it always feels kind of odd why they’d sing in the first place.
-I also thought that of musicals in general, but that I saw LA LA Land, which I really liked.
+I also thought that of musicals in general, but then I saw LA LA Land, which I really liked.
 I didn’t know a lot about Anastasia going in, except that it had gotten quite a big fan base over the years.
 And then they started to sing.
 And then I already thought that the film was doomed.
 And then I was pleasantly surprised.
 Mind you, not amazed.

 So maybe let’s start things off with the thing I loved the most about Anastasia: the characters.
 Well, I didn’t love all of them, but we’ll get to that in a minute.
 I was really surprised by how they handled Anastasia’s character.
 For it being a relatively old film, I was expecting to see a fairly hollow character that didn’t really have a “character”, but I was amazed to find out that she was a well-written female character that was able to stand up for herself, make up her own mind and act like a normal human being rather than the plot thriving shell that I was expecting.
 She was independent without coming across as corny or cliché, but rather as refreshing and good.
 Often enough films will try to write a strong female lead, but they’ll just end up with a stereotypical badass who isn’t really a badass.
 They also never really tells us outright “look at me, I can do things on my own and I don’t need men to do things for me”, but they handle it respectfully.
 Anastasia felt like a strong independent woman, rather than a masculine female.
 She was likable and strong and very fun to see on screen.
 By the end of the film, you’d like to see more of her.
 Her chemistry with Dimitri was also something special and something I couldn’t get enough of.
 The way their relationship developed was very lovely to see and I would’ve loved if the film focused more on that.
 Dimitri undergoes an arc throughout the film, but unfortunately, this was a relatively predictable one from the moment he walked on screen.